The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: From Modality Alignment to Jailbreak Transfer

 \subsection{Threat Model}

-\paragraph{Model Access} We consider an adversary with \emph{black-box} access to the target omni-model.
-Specifically, the attacker can submit inputs to the model and observe its outputs, but has no access to model parameters, internal states, or gradient information.
-This setting reflects realistic deployment scenarios in which large-scale omni-models are exposed to users through API-based services.
+\paragraph{Model Access} We consider a \emph{black-box} adversary who can query the target omni-model and observe outputs, but has no access to model parameters, internal states, or gradients.
+This reflects realistic scenarios where large-scale omni-models are exposed to users through API-based services.

-\paragraph{Modality Access} We assume that the attacker is permitted to interact with the model through both \textit{text} and \textit{audio} inputs.
-The adversary’s objective is to induce the model to generate harmful responses by carefully crafting inputs in either modality or through their combination.
-This relaxed threat model helps us understand the effectiveness of text-transferred audio attacks compared to textual attacks and audio-based attacks.
-To capture more realistic and restrictive deployment scenarios, we additionally evaluate a stricter threat model in which the attacker has \textit{audio-only} access to the target model in Section~\ref{sec:cross-model}.
+\paragraph{Modality Access} We consider two settings. \textbf{(1) Text \& Audio Access.} The adversary can interact with the model through both text and audio.
+Text-transferred audio attacks first generate adversarial prompts via the text modality and then deliver them through audio.
+Some audio-based attacks also rely on auxiliary text prompts to guide model interpretation, implicitly requiring text access. \textbf{(2) Audio-Only Access.} This stricter setting captures more realistic scenarios where the attacker can only interact with the model via audio.
+In this case, text-transferred audio attacks can leverage a surrogate model to construct adversarial prompts, which are then transferred to the target model (Section~\ref{sec:cross-model}).